 • Cisco Fast Track Migration Service: This new service accelerates deployment time and helps your organization migrate at significantly reduced prices - and with less risk.
 The phased approach can give your organization critical requirement analysis, testing, planning, and implementation.
 This service is ideal for current Cisco Unified Communications customers who want to migrate to an appliance deployment environment, and who wish to upgrade to as many as 20,000 endpoints.

-Table 3.
-Cisco Unified Communications Manager Lifecycle Planning
+Table 3 shows the timeline for Cisco Unified Communications Manager lifecycle planning.

 For More Information